 These Strawberry Rhubarb Danish Pastries are heavenly.
-My good friend brought me some rhubarb the other day so I figured it was about time I figured out how to make something with it!
+My good friend brought me some rhubarb the other day so I decided it was about time I figured out how to make something with it!
 These Strawberry Rhubarb Danish Pastries were the yummy result of my experimenting.
 The best part about these is they were super easy to make!

 How to Make Strawberry Rhubarb Danish Pastries

 - In a sauce pan over medium-high heat combine water and butter until butter begins to melt.
-Mix together the sugar and cornstarch and add to the water in the sauce pan while stirring.
+Mix the sugar and cornstarch together, then stir into the water until dissolved.
 Add the rhubarb and bring to a boil, then let boil while stirring for 2 minutes.
 Remove from heat and add the vanilla and strawberries.

 - Unroll the crescent rolls and pinch together two triangles to make a rectangle.
-Do a large spoon full of the strawberry mix into the center of the rectangle.
-Fold all the corners into the center and pinch them together, some of the strawberry mix should still be peaking out.
+Scoop a large spoonful of the strawberry mix into the center of the rectangle.
+Fold all the corners into the center and pinch them together.
+Some of the strawberry mix should still be peaking out.